Policy and Procedure #407.0 Accessibility

 1. Procedure Statement

-This procedure outlines how the Board carries out its responsibilities and commitment to achieving barrier-free built environments for persons with disabilities through compliance with the Design of Public Spaces Standards of the AODA.
+This procedure outlines how the Board carries out its responsibilities and commitment to achieving barrier-free built environments for individuals with disabilities through compliance with the Design of Public Spaces Standards of the AODA.

 2. Application